simonsobs/ocs/docs/user/crossbar_config.rst

 modifications needed for your deployment.

 .. note::

-    The crossbar 'config-dir' block and the 'agent-instance' block defining the 'HostMaster' Agent are both required for the system you are running ocsbow on.
+    The crossbar 'config-dir' block and the 'agent-instance' block defining the 'HostManager' Agent are both required for the system you are running ocsbow on.
 Be sure to add these to your SCF if they do not exist.

 Running with Docker
 ===================